pingcap/tispark/python/README.md

 #### Via spark-submit
 This way is useful when you want to execute your own Python scripts.

-Because of an open issue **[SPARK-25003]** in Spark 2.3, using spark-submit for python files will only support following api
+Because of an open issue **[SPARK-25003]** in Spark-2.3.x and Spark-2.4.x, using spark-submit for python files will only support following api

 1. Use ```pip install pytispark``` in your console to install `pytispark`